tomaslibal/ua-detection/README.md

 ## Data

-Data file is consumed by the background service which will read it and train a model on it.
+Data file is consumed by the background service which will read it and train the model on it.
 Currently the data format is plain text with columns separated by a tab character.

 ### Data format